YazBraimah/NYWWS/README.md

 ## Running the pipeline automatically

+For automatically downloading and pushing files from GitHub, you will need to have the [GitHub command-line interface](https://github.com/cli/cli) installed.
+After doing so, you will need to create a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+Once your token is created, store it in the environment variable `GH_TOKEN`.
+Note that storing credentials in a variable makes them vulnerable if the computer is compromised.

-- Make sure to set the parameters in the run script properly.
+Set the parameters in the run script properly, then run it: `bash run...`.

+Set up a cron job to run the script.